 Eat, Drink and Be Merry

 Apparently, Wellington has more cafes per head of population than New York .
+Where to eat in Wellington is a surprisingly difficult question.
+There are so many choices for good restaurants in Wellington.
 You can find the full spectrum of dining choices in Wellington restaurants.
 I can tell you that if you are a coffee drinker – then Wellington is the place for you.
 So much good quality coffee – we love these places, plus you can check out their roasteries….go on, I know you want to.
-Wellington really is a great place if you love travel and food, here is our guide to places to eat in Wellington.
+Wellington really is a great place if you love travel and food, here is our guide to Wellington restaurants to try.

 We are also very, very spoilt for choice for food.
 Definitely, try and check out some of these, we love them, and have enjoyed good food/drinks and service at them all, all do blooming good coffee, so here are the places we love (and frequent):